john0248/PyBer_Analysis/README.md

 ## Summary:

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Based on the results of our analysis, we have three recommendations for addressing any disparities among the city types.

+First recommendation would be to pilot additional drivers in rural areas.
+It is important to understand if ride counts are lower due to availability or just the fact there are less people wanting to ride share.